bongaquino/k8s-secupi-gateway/infra-aws/elasticache/README.md

 # ElastiCache Redis Module

-This module provisions a highly available, secure, and monitored Redis cluster using AWS ElastiCache for caching and session management in the Koneksi infrastructure.
+This module provisions a highly available, secure, and monitored Redis cluster using AWS ElastiCache for caching and session management in the bongaquino infrastructure.

 ## Overview